shrikantchine/dsa_vault/DSA/Notes/Dynamic Programming.md

 - Unlimited supply of each item is present.
 - In 0-1 knapsack, after processing the element (select or reject), the element is considered processed and cannot be selected again.
-- In 0-N knapsack, if we reject the element, it is considered processed but if we select an element, it is not considered processed because we can process it again.
+- In 0-N knapsack, if wepace complexity of this problem is **O(B)**. reject the element, it is considered processed but if we select an element, it is not considered processed because we can process it again.
 - So the recurrence relationship is

 $$